CK FOUNDATION Initiatives

 A multidisciplinary approach that combines landscape archaeology, historical studies, geosciences, and computer-based geospatial analysis and modeling will be used to understand long-term landscape change.

-This project initiated to support the candidature of Carrara into the UNESCO Creative City Network for the cluster Crafts and Folk Art in 2017.
+This project initiated to support the candidature of Carrara into the UNESCO Creative Cities Network for the cluster Crafts and Folk Art in 2017.

 It bears witness to the creativity of quarrying and working the white marble since ancient times, and transforming it into a whole range of products in the field of art, architecture and design.